-So, in the Era of Anger, that era of the three hundred and ninety years, when He delivered them into the hand of Nebuchadnezzar, King of Babylon, He took care of them and brought to blossom alike out of the priesthood and out of the laity that root which had been planted of old, allowing it once more to possess the land and to grow fat in the richness of its soil.
-Then they realized their iniquity and knew that they had been at fault.
-For twenty years, however, they remained like blind men groping their way, until at last God took note of their deeds, how that they were seeking Him sincerely, and He raised up for them one who would teach the Law correctly, to guide them in the way of His heart and to demonstrate to future ages what He does to a generation that incurs His anger, that is, to the congregation of those that betray Him and turn aside from His way.
+and knew that they had been at fault.
+For twenty years, however, they remained like blind men groping their way,2 until at last God took note of their deeds, how that they were seeking Him sincerely, and He raised up for them one who would teach the Law correctly,8 to guide them in the way of His heart and to demonstrate to future ages what He does to a generation that incurs His anger, that is, to the congregation of those that betray Him and turn aside from His way.

-The period in question was that whereof it is written, "like a stubborn heifer, Israel was stubborn."
-It was the time when a certain scoffer arose to distil upon Israel the waters deceptive and to lead them astray in a trackless waste, bringing low whatsoever had once been high, diverting them from the proper paths and removing the landmarks which their forbears had set up, to the end that through his efforts those curses cleaved to them which had been prescribed when the Covenant was concluded, and they were delivered to the sword.
-Thus was avenged that breach of the Covenant which they had committed in seeking smooth things, and in preferring delusion, and in being constantly on the watch to breach the faith, and in choosing to walk proudly, and in justifying the wicked and condemning the righteous, and in abrogating the Covenant, and annulling the pact, and in assailing the life of the righteous, and abhorring all whose conduct was blameless, and in pursuing them with the sword, and in raising a general clamor against them.
+The period in question was that whereof it is written, like a stubborn heifer, Israel was stubborn' [Hos.
+4.16J.
+It was the time when a certain scoffer arose to distil upon Israel the waters deceptive4 and to lead them astray in a trackless waste, bringing low whatsoever had once been high, diverting them from the proper paths and removing the landmarks which their forbears had set up, to the end that through his efforts those curses cleaved to them which had been prescribed when the Covenant was concluded, and they were delivered to the sword.
+Thus was avenged that breach of the Covenant which they had committed in seeking smooth things and in preferring delusion and in being constantly on the watch to breach the faith and in choosing to walk proudly and in justifying the wicked and condemning the righteous, and in abrogating the Covenant and annulling the pact, and in assailing the life of the righteous and abhorring all whose conduct was blameless, and in pursuing them with the sword, and in raising a general clamor against them.
 God then grew angry with their horde and utterly destroyed all their throng and treated all their works as an abominable thing unclean.

-Of God's judgment on the wicked and His clemency to the righteous:
+Of God's judgment on the wicked and His clemency to the righteous (ii, 2-13)